anebz/cloud/Certifications/aws_data_anaytics_specialty.md

 Glue can crawl data in different regions, when you define a S3 datastore to crawl, you choose whether to crawl a path in your account or another account.

 A classifier reads the data in a data store, if it recognizes the format of the data, it generates a schema. classifier also returns a certainty number to indicate how certain the format recognition was. glue provides built-in classifiers, but you can create custom ones too. glue invokes custom classifiers furst. if a classifier returns certainty=1.0, then it's 100% certain that it can create the correct schema. if no classifier returns certainty=1.0, glue uses the output of the classifier with the highest certaints, and if no classifier returns a certainty higher than 0.0, glue returns the default classification string of UNKNOWN.

+Glue can connect to Athena, Redshift, Hive and Quicksight, and can be used as a Hive metastore.

 ### 3.2 Lake formation